mboysan/consensus-infra/aws/provision/README.md

 - Read the [readme](../README.md) at the parent dir.
 - Install [terraform](https://www.terraform.io/).

+This project configuration uses a pre-built Amazon Machine Image (AMI).
+For building your own AMI to use for the base for your ec2 instances, check out the [ami](./ami) folder.

 Note: all the commands listed in the following sections shall be executed in this directory (working directory).

 ## Provisioning the Infrastructure